manikandan-e/document/multi-host-postcode-gerrit.md

  -
 ## fb-yv2-misc
 The below operation part of fb-yv2-misc.

- The command 10h “Enable postcode to BMC” need to send to each host though IPMB interface(cmd = 0x10, netfn=0x38, lun=00).
+Enable post code in each host connected through IPMB interface.
+Detect and send host position

 ## phosphor-dbus-interfacesment